 Const is another variable type assigned to data whose value cannot and will not change throughout the script.

 // const variable const name = 'Mukul'; name = 'Mayank'; // will give Assignment to constant variable error.

 Scope of a variable is the part of the program from where the variable may directly be accessible.

 - Global Scope – Scope outside the outermost function attached to Window.

 - Local Scope – Inside the function being executed.

 Let’s look at the code below.
-We have a global variable defined in first line in global scope.
+We have a global variable defined in the first line in the global scope.
 Then we have a local variable defined inside the function fun().

-We are still able to see the value of the global variable, but for local variable console.log throws an error.
+We are still able to see the value of the global variable, but for the local variable, console.log throws an error.
 This is because now the console.log statements are present in global scope where they have access to global variables but cannot access the local variables.